2018 Ireland rugby union tour of Australia: Australia

-On 30 May 2018, Michael Cheika named a 32-man squad for the three-test series against Ireland.
+On 30 May 2018, Michael Cheika named a 32-man squad for the three-Test series against Ireland.

-On 3 June, Pete Samu was added to the squad after New Zealand Rugby agreed to release the flanker, who plays for Crusaders in New Zealand, for the test series.
+On 3 June, Pete Samu was added to the squad after New Zealand Rugby (NZR) agreed to release the flanker, who plays for Crusaders in New Zealand, for the Test series.
 On the same day however, hooker Jordan Uelese was ruled out of the series with a knee injury sustained playing for Melbourne Rebels.
 Tolu Latu was called-up to the squad to replace Uelese.

 On 18 June, Jake Gordon was called-up to replace the injured Will Genia.